gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Java/Official Java Illegal Guide.md

 - Uncraftable tipped arrows are dropped by strays

 **18w06a**
-- Readded /enchant, which is currently possible to use in survival.
-Enchantment level 0 can be applied on any item that can normally be enchanted using this command, which is normally unobtainable.
 - /Enchant can be used to add enchantments to items that cannot normally have a specific combination of enchantments, for example adding mending to a multiple protection helmet from horsemen
 - Unconnected chorus plants generate in the end islands, which will be discontinued in future versions